maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 ### Note

-**/!\ Since Release 1.1.0, the cache is no longer duplicated but shared by all services** *This lowers the overhead of the cache in memory and the numbers of cache to fetch it from crowdsec in situations with many services*
+**/!\ Cache is shared by all services**
+*This means if an IP is banned, all services which are protected by an instance of a plugin will deny requests from that IP*

 ### Variables
 - Enabled